For all your Glasgow links

 www.annanphotographs.co.uk/ ,

-Scottish Mining
+Scottish Mining Website

 Glasgow Pottery

-Henry E. Kelly, an expert on Glasgow pottery, has written a book about Bells Pottery, probably the most famous pottery in these parts.
+Henry E. Kelly, an expert on Glasgow pottery, wrote a book about Bells Pottery, probably the most famous pottery in these parts.
 The book is downloadable by chapter at his site, using Adobe.
 It is most informative and has many illustrations of Old Glasgow and places still in existence connected with the Bell family and pottery.
 You can also buy the book at the site.

-//www.bellsglasgowpottery.com/ ,
+//www.bellsglasgowpottery.com/

 Glasgow Poorhouses